metacpan/metacpan-cpan-extracted/distros/A/App-Greple-tee/README.md

 Lines of input and output data do not have to be identical when used with **--discrete** option.

-# VERSION

-Version 0.9902

 # OPTIONS

 - **--discrete**

     Invoke new command individually for every matched part.

+- **--bulkmode**

+    With the <--discrete> option, each command is executed on demand.
+The
+    <--bulkmode> option causes all conversions to be performed at once.

+- **--crmode**

+    This option replaces all newline characters in the middle of each block with carriage return characters.
+Carriage returns contained in the result of executing the command are reverted back to the newline character.
+Thus, blocks consisting of multiple lines can be processed in batches without using the **--discrete** option.

 - **--fillup**

     Combine a sequence of non-blank lines into a single line before passing them to the filter command.
-Newline characters between wide characters are deleted, and other newline characters are replaced with spaces.
+Newline characters between wide width characters are deleted, and other newline characters are replaced with spaces.

 - **--blocks**